 You can define the start and end time for each day when to take photos.
 When the end time is reached, PixWebcam will wait until the start time on the following day to continue taking photos.
-You can also define the time to wait between taking photos.
+You also need to define the time to wait between taking photos.
 This can be 1 minute or up to 12 hours.
 Please remember, the more photos, the more space it will take – and if you’re on the mobile network – more traffic!

 You can define image size and image format (square or normal).
 Photos are saved in jpeg format – an estimate for the filesize will be indicated.
 Make sure you have enough free storage on the target before you begin!
-You can also embedd a date/time stamp and an optional caption.
+You can also embed a date/time stamp and an optional caption.

 iCloud needs to be setup first, before you can enabled this target.
 You can define a folder, where photos will be saved to.
 This might make sense if you want to use more than one device at the same time.